BJP demands CBI probe against principal secretary to CM | Politics

 - India

-The Jharkhand unit of the BJP on Sunday demanded a CBI probe into allegations it levelled against the principal secretary to the chief minister, based on a purported video clip whose background, date of filming etc., were not explained by the saffron party.
-Releasing a 22 second video clip at the party headquarter, former Jharkhand chief minister Babulal Marandi alleged that principal secretary to CM Rajiv Arun Ekka can be seen signing government files in the private office of a businessman.
+Releasing a 22 second video clip at the party headquarters here on Sunday, former Jharkhand chief minister Babulal Marandi alleged that principal secretary to CM Rajiv Arun Ekka ''can be seen signing government files in the private office'' of a businessman.

+Senior JMM leader and cabinet minister in Hemant-led coalition government, Mithilesh Thakur told media persons, "I have no knowledge about the video that BJP has issued.
+The saffron party goes around making allegations and counter-accusation ... we do not do such petty politics."
+Hours after the BJP's allegations, Ekka was transferred to Panchayati Raj department by the state government.

 "We demand a CBI inquiry on the issue.
 We also urge the Jharkhand chief minister Hemant Soren to remove him from his post and lodge an FIR against him," Marandi said.